You’ll probably need to leave your piano at home (sorry) but that doesn’t mean you can’t bring another instrument abroad.

 How Should I Pack It?

 That depends.
 ILP volunteer Lottie J. brought her violin and ukulele both semesters.
 She had her violin as a carry on and was able to put the uke in the top part of her suitcase.
 Clever.
-You may be able to put your instrument in your suitcase like Lottie, or count it as a carry on (which we talk about below).
+You may be able to put your instrument in your suitcase, or count it as a carry on (which we talk about below).

 It's a good idea to pack your instruments in a hard case no matter what because sometimes airlines need carry on items to be checked due to space. (“Fragile” stickers are also a good idea).
 Oh, and loosening the strings on string instruments to help reduce breakage — changing air pressure and temperatures do happen that high up in the clouds.